Corporate social responsibility: Definition

-The five principles of the TRE are 1) minimal transport, 2) maximal fairness, 3) zero economism, 4) maximum middle size, 5) product or service falling to the most sustainable 30%.

 Consumer perspectives

 Most consumers agree that while achieving business targets, companies should engage in CSR efforts at the same time.
 Most consumers believe companies doing charity work will receive a positive response.
 Somerville also found that consumers are loyal and willing to spend more on retailers that support charity.
 Consumers also believe that retailers selling local products will gain loyalty.
 Smith (2013) shares the belief that marketing local products will gain consumer trust.
-However, environmental efforts are receiving negative views given the belief that this would affect customer service.
+However, environmental efforts are receiving negative views, given the belief that this would affect customer service.
 Oppewal et al. (2006) found that not all CSR activities are attractive to consumers.
 They recommended that retailers focus on one activity.
 Becker-Olsen (2006) found that if the social initiative done by the company is not aligned with other company goals it will have a negative impact.
 Mohr et al. (2001) and Groza et al. (2011) also emphasise the importance of reaching the consumer.